LeonardoGomes-eng/LeonardoGomes-eng/README.md

 ## Hello! (for English readers)

-My name is Leonardo, graduating in `computer engineering` I work as a back-end java dev.
+My name is Leonardo, graduating in `computer engineering`.
+I work as a back-end java dev.

 - I'm interested in `game dev`, `embedded systems programming` and `backend development`.
 I love to learn about new tecnologies and programming;
 - 📫 If you want to contact me, here's my `email:` leonardoagomes.dev@gmail.com.